Centre for Research in Children’s and Young Adult Literature

 The Centre for Research in Children’s and Young Adult Literature, School of English, partnered University of Bologna — and project partners University of Vigo, University of Paris 13, Regional Library of Veliko Tarnovo (Bulgaria) and City Library of Sarajevo — on the Creative Europe project ‘Gender Identity: Child Readers and Library Collections’.

 Th €310,000 project, which was co-funded with a European Union grant, brought together specialists working in children's literature, gender studies, translation studies, library science and education, with the aim of discovering, exploring and promoting literature that enables young readers (from the age of 3 to 10) to reflect on their identities and, in their own time, question stereotypes, bias and perceived norms around gender.

 The project partners created a select, multilingual bibliography of children’s books concerned with gender identity that is accessible through a purpose-built website.
 For further information, please go to http://www.g-book.eu.

 To supplement the online bibliography, project partners also created dedicated sections in a number of libraries throughout Europe to promote books in the bibliography.
 Running alongside the creation of the bibliography and dedicated library sections were a range of educational activities to support the aim of the project, including lectures; public readings; workshops for children, parents and educators; and, events in collaboration with national organisations, such as Children's Books Ireland.

-‘Reweaving Middle Earth: Diana Wynne Jones, the archive, and the shadow of Tolkien’, Dr Lucy Pearson (Newcastle University)
+‘Reweaving Middle Earth: Diana Wynne Jones, the archive, and the shadow of Tolkien’, Dr Lucy Pearson (Newcastle University, UK)

 ‘Conversations in the Classroom’